GantGanz/simple_asset_backend/README.md

   + 5b.Uncomment the ADMIN code and Comment the NON_ADMIN.
 - 6.Run SimpleassetApplication.
 - 7.Open http://localhost:8080/swagger-ui/index.html#/user-controller/insert in a browser.
-  + 7a.Enter the correct data (especially email, since the password would be sent there.
-You can input random file code and extension, for example 'aaa' and 'png').
+  + 7a.Enter the correct data !IMPORTANT (especially email, since the password would be sent there.
+If you already create an account with a random email, you must delete the database again and follow the instruction from the start all over again).
+You can input random file code and extension though, for example, 'aaa' and 'png'.
 - 8.Undo the comment and uncomment steps above (3,4,5) till its like in the original state.
 - 9.Follow the front end steps.

-Explanation :
-The steps above is the required steps to create Super Admin account, which is mandatory to make the app run normally (with all the provided securities).